 Supervisors have found that a range of communication channels are required for effective functioning of colleges.
 These include physical meetings, video and/or audio conferences, secure online communication tools, e-mail infrastructure and official letters.
 Some home supervisors have developed secure webbased communication channels, including secure websites, in order to keep all college members informed of college matters.
 Communication channels should be sufficiently secure.
+Alternative channels not only enhance ongoing communication, but also facilitate participation by host supervisors who may be unable to travel to physical meetings.

 Supervisory colleges are encouraged to make use of all relevant communication channels to facilitate effective information-sharing.
 The choice of communication channels should be based on improving cooperation between supervisors and should take account of differences in geography and language.
 Communication channels should make exchange of information easy, fast and reliable while maintaining confidentiality.
-In this context, secure websites have been extensively developed and used by home supervisors as an efficient tool for facilitating communication within colleges, while ensuring confidentiality, and their establishment should be considered by relevant home supervisors as appropriate.
+In this context, secure websites have been extensively developed and used by home supervisors as an efficient tool for facilitating communication within colleges while ensuring confidentiality, and their establishment should be considered by relevant home supervisors as appropriate.
 Physical meetings should be held regularly as agreed by members of relevant college structures and at least annually for the core colleges of the largest banking groups.